 7.5.1.9.4 Test description

 There is one cell (Cell 1), which is the active NR cell, in the test.
 The test consists of one time period with time duration of T1.
+Figure 5.5.1.9.4-1 shows the Time multiplexed downlink transmissions from each Angle of Arrival.
 The UE is required during time period T1 to transmit ACK/NACK correctly upon scheduling of PDSCH.